GREAT AFTERNOON TEA PARTY IDEAS THAT YOU WILL LOVE!

-Here’s are some great afternoon tea party ideas.
-Because the past few year has been stressful.
-Really stressful.
-National Lemon Chiffon Cake Day on March 29 seemed like an ideal time to reflect, rejuvenate and relax.
-Today, we invite you to take the opportunity to explore the refined custom of afternoon tea.
-It’s an ideal chance to take a few minutes to sit back, relax and enjoy some quiet time.
+It seemed like an ideal opportunity to take a few minutes to sit back, relax and enjoy some quiet time.
 Theses great afternoon tea party ideas will help you create a celebration with a small piece of “me time” before another hectic week begins.
-You may even want to invite a friend to join you … virtually or in person!
-You choose!
+You may even want to invite a friend to join you (or not) … it’s your afternoon tea time.

 According to Historic UK, “During the 1880’s upper-class and society women would change into long gowns, gloves and hats for their afternoon tea which was usually served in the drawing room between four and five o’clock.”
 Wow.
 Now there’s some inspiration!